awslabs/amazon-kinesis-client/docs/leases-and-lease-lifecycle.md

 In KCL, a lease provides a temporal assignment between one Kinesis shard and an assigned worker.
 Leases are persistent for the duration of shard processing (detailed later).
-However, lease assignment is transient -- leases may be "stolen" by other workers in the same KCL application.
+However, the worker that is processing a lease may change since leases may be "stolen" by other workers in the same KCL application.

 ## Lease Table

 To persist metadata about lease state (e.g., last read checkpoint, current assigned worker), KCL creates a lease table in [DynamoDB][dynamodb].
-Each KCL application will have its own distinct lease table that transcludes the application name.
+Each KCL application will have its own distinct lease table that includes the application name.
 More information, including schema, is provided at [KCL LeaseTable][kcl-leasetable].

 ## Lease Assignment